|

 With TurboIMAGE the item type U is only used as an application hint.

-Eloquence will uppercase the item content when the record is modifed.
+Eloquence will upshift the item content when the record is modified.

 This immediately affects the text mode import (dbimport).